CalvinUW/Washington_pollutant_map/README.md

 ## Other Information:

-In order to allow for the data from each dataset to be readily comparable across different scales, each variable used in the map was normalized using min-max normalization.
+To allow for the data from each dataset to be readily comparable across different scales, each variable used in the map was normalized using min-max normalization.
 The normalized values of each variable were then used to assign the height and color of census tract polygons.

 Aside from min-max normalization, the geometry of the data was clipped using a cartographic boundary map from the United States census bureau.
-Clipping was performed on the data so as to limit census tract extents to only land area, thereby improving geographic legibility.
+Clipping was performed on the data to limit census tract extent to only land areas, thereby improving geographic legibility.

 ## Acknowledgement:

-We would like to thank our teacher, Professor Zhao and our teaching assistant, Xiaoqi Bao for their help throughout the development process.
+We would like to thank our teacher, Professor Zhao, and our teaching assistant, Xiaoqi Bao for their help throughout the development process.

+## Code Ownership Statement:

+In the spirit of open-source development, all code contained in this project is free to reference or use without limitation.
+Code attribution or acknowledgment of the authors of this code is appreciated, but unnecessary.